Computer Lab Software Requests

 You, or a designate, will need to test the software once we have prepared and deployed it.
 We may deploy the software in a test environment outside of the lab to ensure that things are working before we do a full lab deployment.
 We will test it to the point that the software loads without errors, but we cannot be experts in all software and need you to do the more detailed testing.
 Alternatively, if you have a fixed set of functions that you need the software to perform, you can provide that list to us along with instructions and sample files, and we will perform the testing for you.

 We are in the process of implementing a new virtual testing environment called CheckIT which will allow authorized users to remotely check and test your software as it will appear in a computer lab prior to it being deployed into the classrooms.
-You can request access by entering a ticket through the Helpdesk system.
+You can request access by submitting a ticket to the UBC Self-Service Portal.
 Once access is granted you can continue on to CheckIT to utilize this new service.

 Software licensing can be a real minefield to navigate by yourself – we’ll help you out by reviewing your license for you to ensure that it is valid for installation in an institutional computer lab.